Testing spontaneous wavefunction collapse with quantum electromechanics

-Our analysis considers a relatively short, 250~$\mu$m BAW resonator.
-Centimetre-length BAW resonators are common~\cite{Renninger2018}, though they have not yet been coupled to superconducting qubits.
-Using a $2.5~\mathrm{cm}$ long resonator would increase the phonon occupancy by a factor of 100, while only degrading the electromechanical coupling by a manageable factor of 10.
-This would allow a conclusive of Bassi \textit{et. al}'s lower bound even without improvements in quasiparticle suppression.
-It would also allow CSL tests with higher BAW thermal occupancy.

 \textit{Measurement time.} Bassi \textit{et. al.}'s lower bound corresponds to the minimum proposed level of CSL heating that is consistent with the observed classical behaviour of macroscopic systems~\cite{Bassi2010}.
-For it, the average time until one collapse-induced excitation is observed from a single BAW resonance would be $T_{\mathrm{meas}} = \left(\dot{n}_c \cdot \eta_{\mathrm{swap}} \cdot \eta_{\mathrm{disp}} \right)^{-1} \approx 3 \times 10^{4} \; \mathrm{s}$.
-Therefore, to conclusively rule out collapse models our experiment would need to be conducted for approximately 9 hours.
-This is around a factor of $100$ faster than previous proposals \cite{Vin2016, Carlesso16, Vin2017, Forstner2020}.
+For it, the average time until one collapse-induced excitation is observed from a single BAW resonance would be $T_{\mathrm{meas}} = \left(\dot{n}_c \cdot \eta_{\mathrm{swap}} \cdot \eta_{\mathrm{disp}} \right)^{-1} \approx 5.5 \times 10^{7} \; \mathrm{s}$.
+Therefore, to conclusively rule out collapse models our experiment would need to be conducted for approximately 247 days.
 The use of parallel measurements on an array of $N$ mechanical resonances would further reduce the required measurement time by a factor of $N^{-1}$.
-The BAW resonator we model has around 350 distinct longitudinal modes in the tunable frequency range of the qubit ($4 - 9 \; \mathrm{GHz}$, see Supplementary Information \cite{Supp}).
+The BAW resonator we model has around 35 distinct longitudinal modes in the tunable frequency range of the qubit ($4 - 9 \; \mathrm{GHz}$, see Supplementary Information \cite{Supp}) which if used would reduce the experiment time to about 7 days.
 The access to modes of different frequencies may, further, allow identification of the physical origin of the collapse process and unambiguous differentiation of CSL-induced heating from noise.
 This could be achieved by measuring the expected frequency dependent CSL-heating rate predicted by coloured models \cite{Adlerr2008}.

 \textit{Conclusion.} We propose a test of spontaneous wavefunction collapse models using qubit-coupled mechanical resonators.
-The proposal offers the advantages of orders-of-magnitude higher CSL phonon fluxes at the expected CSL correlation length than previous proposals, and strong suppression of qubit noise.
-We suggest a feasible implementation with a transmon qubit coupled to a high frequency bulk acoustic wave resonator.
-This system, may allow for a conclusive test of the CSL model with only minor technological improvements.
+The proposal offers the advantage of strong suppression of qubit noise, exquisitely precise readout enabled by the use of a qubit, and access to ultra-high quality bulk acoustic wave resonances that enhance the CSL signal at the expected correlation length.
+A significant innovation is the use of strong qubit-resonator coupling to cool the qubit.
+This system may allow for a conclusive test of the CSL model.